 The change to a primarily work-from-home arrangement for many companies will inevitably affect these dynamics.
 Can employees knock on their manager’s door to get a question answered quickly as they could in an office?
 No, schedule a Zoom meeting, please.

-Hiring becomes infinitely more difficult in a virtual environment, and by extension, looking for a job in 2021 will change.
+Hiring becomes infinitely more difficult in a virtual environment, and by extension, looking for a job post-Covid will change.
 Job seekers will no longer have the opportunity to meet hiring teams in person, and this drastically changes an individual’s first impression.
 This is unavoidable.

 A naturally vibrant and competent interviewer in a traditional setting could come off as rigid or contrived in a virtual setting.
 Candidates will have to practice video interviewing skills in a way they would never have before 2020.

-New factors will also come into play for job seekers in 2021.
+New factors will also come into play for job seekers.
 What room in their home is most aesthetic for an interview?
 What does my video background say about me and my priorities?

 Is my WIFI connection strong enough to handle a video interview?
 What do I do if my children run into the room while I’m in the middle of an interview?
 What happens if there are tech issues during the call?